Luis Tirado

 Luis Norberto Tirado Gordillo (born 4 April 1906 — 24 November 1964) was a Chilean footballer and manager.

 Career

 Born in Copiapó, Chile, he represented the Tocopilla team at the age of 14.
 Later, he played for Colo-Colo, Santiago National, Magallanes and Universidad de Chile.

 He coached three Chile national teams and Universidad de Chile as well as Colo-Colo two times.
 Outside of Chile, he coached Sporting Cristal from 1956 to 1958.

 Personal life

 In 1926, he graduated as a primary school teacher.
 In addition, he spent time making conferences and sport talks.

-At the same time he was a player of Universidad de Chile, he studied to graduate as a PE teacher.
+At the same time he was a player of Universidad de Chile, he graduated as a PE teacher at the namesake university.